-Undergraduate Social Welfare students may receive credit for supervised, individual or organized group independent study exploring social welfare topics not typically addressed in the existing curriculum, subject to the conditions and limitations outlined in the following policies and procedures.
+Social Welfare undergraduate major students may receive credit for supervised, individual or organized group independent study exploring social welfare topics not typically addressed in the existing curriculum, subject to the following policies and procedures.

 SOC WEL 97/197: Field Studies in Social Welfare

 A student may propose an individual 97/197 or a group 97/197.
 These courses typically include community service, as well as meetings and academic assignments.
 Each section of a 97/197 field study course requires a written proposal that the sponsoring faculty member must sign and submit to the department chair for approval.